marionettejs/backbone.marionette/docs/marionette.collectionview.md

 Also note that you would not normally grab a reference to the child view the way this is showing.
 I'm merely using that hack as a way to demonstrate the event bubbling.
-Normally, you would have your item view listening to DOM events or model change events, and then triggering an event of its own based on that.
+Normally, you would have your child view listening to DOM events or model change events, and then triggering an event of its own based on that.